1. Overview

 associate_public_ip_address

-(or remove the line entirely, which has the same effect)subnet_ids
+(or remove the line entirely, which has the same effect) - Change the

 In your instance_profile_role